Better Hearing FAQs

 Linking your TV to your hearing devices is a great thing.
 It allows easy listening for the hearing aid wearer and comfort for the rest of the family.
 Everyone has the perfect volume for themselves.
-Call us to help with programming and set up
+Call us for help!
+Beyond hearing aid repair, we also offer assistance with programming and set up.

 Can my hearing aids stream music from my phone or tablet?

 If you have Bluetooth connectivity you will need to pair the devices to be able to stream music from your phone or tablet.

 Most patients keep their hearing aids for 5-6 years.
 After that timeframe, they may still work, but the technology has improved and the hearing instruments start becoming less effective.
 At that time patients choose to upgrade and enjoy the sounds of life.